Hi, I’m Nicklas, a 31-year-old traveler who is currently based in Copenhagen, Denmark.

 I always had the “travel bug.”
 When I was very little, I often found myself deep in my grandparents’ photo albums from all their travels.
 I can still recall my first trip abroad to Italy when I was 11 years old.
 I spent 18 hours glued to the window of my family’s car.
 I didn’t say a word for those 18 hours (just staring out the window – it was just mind-blowing with all the mountains.
 We don’t have mountains in Denmark).

 To this day, the world still surprises me with its natural beauty, and I’m often left speechless at some of the incredible sites that I’m lucky enough to visit.

 The History Behind Mapthememories

 While Mapthememories was officially launched in 2019, I first started posting my favorite travel photos to my Instagram account years ago, which I named Mapthememories.

 At the time, I had no idea that my passion for travel and the outdoors would someday lead to launching my very own travel website.

 What to Expect from Mapthememories

-As I know how frustrating it can be to search the internet for informative, up-to-date travel content, I’m committed to posting helpful content within travel, camping, national parks, hiking, country guides, city guides, and the outdoors.
+As I know how frustrating it can be to search the internet for informative, up-to-date content, I’m committed to posting helpful content about National Parks, travel, camping, hiking, country guides, and the outdoors.

 What is My Ultimate Goal with this Website?

-My ultimate goal is to inspire and help you make your own memories on every continent and live out your dreams instead of making excuses for why it’s not a good time to travel.
+My ultimate goal is to inspire and help you make your own memories in every National Park and on every continent and live out your dreams instead of making excuses for why it’s not a good time to go.